dolphindb/Tutorials_EN/database.md

 Significant differences between partition sizes may cause load imbalance.
 Some nodes may have heavy workload while other nodes idle.
 If a task is has multiple subtasks, it returns the final result only after the last subtask is finished.
 As each subtask works on a different partition, if data are not distributed evenly among partitions, it may increase the execution time.

-A useful tool for partition data evenly is function *cutPoints(X, N, [freq])*, where *X* is a vector; *N* means the number of buckets the elements of *X* will be grouped into; and the optional argument *freq* is a vector of the same length as *X* indicating the frequency of each element in *X*.
-It returns a vector with *(N+1)* elements such that the elements of *X* are evenly distributed within each of the *N* buckets indicated by the vector.
+A useful tool for partition data evenly is function `cutPoints(X, N, [freq])`, where X is a vector; N means the number of buckets the elements of X will be grouped into; and the optional argument freq is a vector of the same length as X indicating the frequency of each element in X. It returns a vector with (N+1) elements such that the elements of X are evenly distributed within each of the N buckets indicated by the vector.
 It can be used to get the partition scheme of a range domain in a distributed database.

 ```